-To upload code to Code Ocean, you first create a compute capsule for it to live in.
-The compute capsule will contain not only the code, but everything else that it needs to run, namely (1) any data, and (2) a specification of the computational environment – the specific versions of the operating system, packages, libraries, and any other artifacts your code depends on.
+To upload code to Code Ocean, you first create a compute capsule for the code to "live in".
+The compute capsule will contain not only the code, but everything else that the code needs in order to run, namely (1) any data, and (2) a specification of the computational environment – the specific versions of the operating system, packages, libraries, and any other artifacts your code depends on.

 For the technically-inclined, at the core of the compute capsule is a Docker image (and Dockerfile), with all necessary infrastructural layers built-in, and a set of constraints enforced to facilitate computational reproducibility.
 For details on accessing this Dockerfile, see Exporting capsules and reproducing results on your local machine.